txiverke/newProject/README.md

 # New project's boilerplate
-Repository with boilerplate to start projects in development and in production.
+Repository with boilerplate to start projects in development and production.

 ## Pre requirements
 * [Node.js](https://nodejs.org/)